Undergraduate Course: Forms of Life in Modern and Contemporary Art (HIAR10154)

 Revision Session Hours 1,

 Programme Level Learning and Teaching Hours 4,

 ||You will be assessed for this course in two ways:

 (1) ESSAY (worth 50% of your overall mark)

 One 2,500 word essay, the title to be chosen from a list supplied; due at the end of the semester.

 (2) EXAM (worth 50% of your overall mark)

-One 2-hour exam in May/June.
+One 24-hour online exam in May.
 You will be required to answer 2 questions from a choice of six; of which one will be a compulsory visual analysis question.

 Learning outcomes will be tested equally in both components of assessment.

 ||Formative and summative feedback will be provided.